syntasso/workshop/installing-a-promise/README.md

 # <a name="promise"></a> What is a Kratix Promise?

 If you are, or have been, a member of a platform team, you'll know how hard it can be.
-We've been platform team members, we've worked with many platform teams, and we've consistently experience shared pains in this role:
+We've been platform team members, we've worked with many platform teams, and we've consistently experienced shared pains in this role:

 * Work is hard, but for the wrong reasons.
 * Work involves managing tension from many teams, parts of the business, and key stakeholders.